All dogs over 6 months old must be registered with Council and microchipped. This is a legal requirement under the Dog Control Act 2000.

 - You’re no longer the dog’s owner

-- Your dog is lost, stolen, or permanently removed
+- Your dog passes away, is lost, stolen, or permanently removed

 - Your dog is desexed